 What kinds of design problems do project teams take on?
 The sky is pretty much the limit.
 To illustrate, here are some examples of projects:

-If you'd like to get in touch with the School of Mechanical, Industrial, and Manufacturing Engineering about a Capstone Project, please use our online webform to introduce us to your project.
+If you'd like to get in touch with the School of Mechanical, Industrial, and Manufacturing Engineering about a Capstone Project, please use our online Project Proposal form to introduce us to your project.
 Download a brochure [PDF] about our program, or return to the Capstone Project overview page.

 Go Baby Go Ball-Throwing Devices: "Throw-Baby-Throw" and "Go Baby Cannon"